andrewmcwattersandco/programming-language-benchmarks/README.md

   Test initialization
 * **Create a record/structure/object**
   Test memory allocation

+  _Note: Creates 112,813,858 records.
+As of node v17.9.0, this is the maximum array size.
+All other test languages have their tests calibrated to this number, which is the smallest array length of all of the test languages before one of the tests "terminate[s] abnormally."_ (`time`)
 * **Parse JSON**
   Test built-in or de facto standard JSON parser
 * **Encode JSON**